What Is The Difference Between Striker And Winger?

 This is why teams have a coach who can analyse the opponent and find weaknesses.

 If a team has a physically strong and tall striker, they might use the cross-system.
-Meaning, ask the wingers to dribble and make crosses for the striker.
+This means asking the wingers to dribble and make crosses for the striker.

 This is how Giroud and Mandzukic were used in their teams.